ISECooker Construction

 Stainless Steel:

 In Nepal, we bought a 4′ x 8′ sheet of .5 mm stainless steel (SS) for $36: enough for eight cookers (see blog, April 28) – $.50 per ISECooker.
 Stainless is the most popular cooking surface and, with a thermal conductivity of 15 W/mK, a 0.5 mm SS surface will lose less heat than a surface made from 7 mm-thick concrete.
 Because we had a full heated nest (pictures below), there was no need to mold the receptacle surface around a pot.
 The top receptacle annulus surface was cut from the stainless steel sheet in a few minutes.
 Below, notice from left (cook pot in heated nest), upside down pot in SS rim with protruding heater electrodes, directing the cutting of the SS sheet, assembling the prototype, and workings grinding down the cut edges.
 Although the thin stainless is not as rigid as a 7 mm concrete slab, it is strong enough to hold the pot in place when the perimeter is screwed down to the aluminium pot rim.
-Ultimately, we inserted a piece of ceramic (from the ceramic heater manufacturer) between the nest and bottom of the outer shell, to prevent the nest/STS/pot from sagging under its weight.
+Ultimately, we inserted a piece of ceramic between the nest and bottom of the outer shell, to prevent the nest/STS/pot from sagging under its weight.

 Final Design manufactured in Kathmandu